De-Alchmst/bast/doc.md

 ]
 ```

-In addition, there is one similar expression named `do`, `block`, `blck` or
+In addition, there is one similar expression named either `do`, `block`, `blck`
-`blk`.
+or `blk`.
 It does not take condition, and it executes exactly once.
-Therefor it is technically not a loop, but it is similar enough.
+Therefor it is technically not a loop, but it is similar enough to put here.

 ```
 func [main]:[